-Native peoples have the highest rates of opiod addiction in the United States.
+Native peoples have the highest rates of opiod addiction in this country.
 This is leading to high rates of incarceration, violence, broken families and children going from school to prison or committing suicide.

 Currently a large influx of Indigenous people are coming to the United States from Central America.
 The results of opiod related devastation.